Featuring: Jinny BeyerPosts On: January 4, 2010

 World-renowned (and world-traveled) quilter, author, and teacher Carol Doak brings us photos and stories from her recent trip to Iceland, followed by a show and tell of wonderful quilts and an up-close demo of her "can't-miss" foundation-piecing methods.
-There's more: Ricky shows how to use thread to embellish a block featuring a photo-transferred image, with an assist from The Thread Guy (Bob Purcell), who explains a variety of thread finishes.
-If that weren't enough, Bunny opens the TQS Treasure Chest to reveal some nifty notions, and Ricky treats us to his piano rendition of "The TQS Theme."
+There's more: Ricky shows how to use thread to embellish a block featuring a photo-transferred image, with an assist from Bob Purcell, our resident Thread Guy, who explains a variety of thread finishes.
+If that weren't enough, Bunny Rose opens the TQS Treasure Chest to reveal some nifty notions, and Ricky treats us to his piano rendition of "The TQS Theme."

 Featuring: Karla Alexander / Gayle HillertPosts On: February 1, 2010